TorlockC/simple-selenium-node.js/README.md

 - Navigate to seleniumtests-master directory
 - Run `npm install` to grab dependencies from package.json (i.e. selenium-webdriver)
 - Run `node index.js`

+Read through index.js, the comments will let you know what is happening.